 - Take care of your brain,

 - Unlock your unlimited potential.

 But that’s not all.
-By signing up for a free account, you’ll also gain access to a vast library of guided meditations.
-These powerful practices can help you cultivate calm, focus, and clarity, and make meditation a natural part of your everyday routine.
+By signing up for a free account, you’ll also have access to selected daily meditations.
+These powerful practices can help you cultivate calm, focus, and clarity and make meditation a natural part of your everyday routine.